inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     vocabulary_service.delete(system_identity, ('resourcetypes', 'publication-thesis'))
     ```

 #### OAuth client changes

 The `extra_data` column of the `oauthclient_remoteaccount` table, storing remote-specific user information as required by various integrations, has been migrated from the `JSON` type to the `JSONB` type (only on PostgreSQL databases).
 This gives significant performance improvements when running certain queries.
 An automated Alembic migration is included and has been executed when you ran the [database migration](#apply-database-migrations) step above.

-However, if your `oauthclient_remoteaccount` table has more than ~50k rows and you are unable to take the system offline offline for an update, this operation could overload your database and create a lock lasting several minutes, due to the need to individually transform every row.
+However, if your `oauthclient_remoteaccount` table has more than ~50k rows and you are unable to take the system offline for an update, this operation could overload your database and create a lock lasting several minutes, due to the need to individually transform every row.
 To avoid issues in such cases, we recommend instead running the migration manually.
 Please follow [the upgrade guide](https://invenio-oauthclient.readthedocs.io/en/latest/upgrading.html#v6-0-0).

-### Update document engine mappings and content
+### Update search engine mappings and content

 Many mappings have been updated in this release.
 You can perform granular changes if you want to avoid downtimes or simply discard and rebuild the indices in one go.